netlify/netlify-plugin-gatsby/README.md

 ![Netlify Build plugin Gatsby – Run Gatsby seamlessly on Netlify](netlify-gatsby-plugin.png)

-# Essential Gatsby Plugin - v2 alpha
+# Essential Gatsby Plugin - v2 beta

-This build plugin is an alpha release, supporting the new features of Gatsby 4.
+This version of the Essential Gatsby build plugin is an beta release, supporting the new features of Gatsby 4 including the SSR and DSG [render modes](https://www.gatsbyjs.com/docs/conceptual/rendering-options).
 For older versions of Gatsby, please use version 1.x of the build plugin, which is installed automatically for new Gatsby sites.